LayanJethwa/portfolio/README.md

 # portfolio
 Welcome to my portfolio!
-You can access the website here: https://layanjethwa.github.io/portfolio/
+You can access the website here: https://layanjethwa.github.io/portfolio/.
+Best viewing on desktop.